 Commonly diagnosed but differentials include poor positioning and attachment and vasospasm, as above.
 Pain from thrush always persists after a feed, mostly affects both breasts, and is present whether directly feeding or expressing, helping to distinguish from positioning and attachment problems.
 Baby can show signs of white spots in the mouth, discomfort during feeds, or persistent nappy rash.
 Always treat both mother and baby.
 See BNSSG Antimicrobial Prescribing Guidelines

-If no improvement after 12-24 hours, worsening of symptoms, or an infected fissure is present, treat with flucloxacillin – see BNSSG Antimicrobial Prescribing Guidelines .
-Arrange admission if signs of sepsis (and alert the infant feeding team), or urgent assessment by the Breast Surgeons at Southmead if a breast abscess is suspected (see below)
+If no improvement after 24 hours, worsening of symptoms, or obvious infected wound is present then treat with flucloxacillin - see BNSSG Antimicrobial Prescribing Guidelines.
+Arrange admission if signs of sepsis (and alert the hospital infant feeding team to keep mother & baby together), or urgent assessment by the Breast Surgeons at Southmead if a breast abscess is suspected (see below).

 Breast Abscess

-A well-defined, red, firm, extremely tender swelling, sometimes with overlying oedema.
+A well-defined, red, fluctuant, extremely tender swelling, sometimes with overlying oedema.

 If there is large area of redness on the breast or any mass felt in the breast or an abscess is suspected, refer urgently to the breast care centre office hours [ext 47000] for USS and review.
 If in doubt, refer to breast care centre for review.
 Out of hours refer to the on call surgical registrar.